Mitchell R. Butier Sells 10,000 Shares of Avery Dennison Co. (NYSE:AVY) Stock

 Avery Dennison Co.
-(NYSE:AVY – Get Free Report) Chairman Mitchell R. Butier sold 10,000 shares of the business’s stock in a transaction dated Friday, August 16th.
-The stock was sold at an average price of $211.91, for a total transaction of $2,119,100.00.
-Following the sale, the chairman now directly owns 304,114 shares of the company’s stock, valued at approximately $64,444,797.74.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+(NYSE:AVY – Get Free Report) Chairman Mitchell R. Butier sold 10,000 shares of Avery Dennison stock in a transaction on Wednesday, August 21st.
+The stock was sold at an average price of $214.21, for a total value of $2,142,100.00.
+Following the completion of the transaction, the chairman now owns 304,114 shares in the company, valued at $65,144,259.94.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.

-Avery Dennison (NYSE:AVY – Get Free Report) last issued its quarterly earnings data on Tuesday, July 23rd.
-The industrial products company reported $2.42 EPS for the quarter, topping the consensus estimate of $2.26 by $0.16.
-Avery Dennison had a net margin of 7.34% and a return on equity of 33.44%.
-The firm had revenue of $2.24 billion for the quarter, compared to analyst estimates of $2.18 billion.
-During the same period in the prior year, the business posted $1.92 EPS.
-The business’s revenue for the quarter was up 6.9% compared to the same quarter last year.
-Analysts forecast that Avery Dennison Co. will post 9.39 EPS for the current year.
+Avery Dennison (NYSE:AVY – Get Free Report) last announced its quarterly earnings results on Tuesday, July 23rd.
+The industrial products company reported $2.42 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.26 by $0.16.
+The business had revenue of $2.24 billion during the quarter, compared to analyst estimates of $2.18 billion.
+Avery Dennison had a return on equity of 33.44% and a net margin of 7.34%.
+The firm’s revenue was up 6.9% on a year-over-year basis.
+During the same period in the previous year, the company earned $1.92 EPS.
+As a group, sell-side analysts predict that Avery Dennison Co. will post 9.39 earnings per share for the current fiscal year.

 Wall Street Analyst Weigh In

-A number of research firms have recently commented on AVY.
-UBS Group cut shares of Avery Dennison from a “buy” rating to a “neutral” rating and cut their target price for the stock from $262.00 to $235.00 in a research note on Thursday, July 25th.
-Stifel Nicolaus began coverage on shares of Avery Dennison in a research note on Tuesday, July 9th.
-They set a “buy” rating and a $274.60 target price for the company.
-BMO Capital Markets cut their target price on shares of Avery Dennison from $256.00 to $254.00 and set an “outperform” rating for the company in a research note on Wednesday, July 24th.
-Citigroup upped their price objective on shares of Avery Dennison from $230.00 to $241.00 and gave the company a “neutral” rating in a research note on Monday, July 8th.
-Finally, Truist Financial upped their price objective on shares of Avery Dennison from $253.00 to $258.00 and gave the company a “buy” rating in a research note on Wednesday, July 24th.
-One investment analyst has rated the stock with a sell rating, two have given a hold rating and nine have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average price target of $239.96.
+AVY has been the topic of a number of analyst reports.
+Truist Financial lifted their price target on Avery Dennison from $253.00 to $258.00 and gave the stock a “buy” rating in a research note on Wednesday, July 24th.
+UBS Group downgraded shares of Avery Dennison from a “buy” rating to a “neutral” rating and dropped their target price for the stock from $262.00 to $235.00 in a research report on Thursday, July 25th.
+Robert W. Baird upped their price target on shares of Avery Dennison from $230.00 to $250.00 and gave the company an “outperform” rating in a research report on Friday, June 7th.
+BMO Capital Markets lowered their price objective on shares of Avery Dennison from $256.00 to $254.00 and set an “outperform” rating on the stock in a research report on Wednesday, July 24th.
+Finally, Stifel Nicolaus assumed coverage on Avery Dennison in a report on Tuesday, July 9th.
+They issued a “buy” rating and a $274.60 target price for the company.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and nine have given a buy rating to the company’s stock.
+According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $239.96.

 Avery Dennison Corporation operates as a materials science and digital identification solutions company in the United States, Europe, the Middle East, North Africa, Asia, Latin, America, and internationally.
 It provides pressure-sensitive materials comprising papers, plastic films, metal foils, and fabrics; performance tapes products, including tapes for wire harnessing, as well as cable wrapping for automotive, electrical, and general industrial applications; mechanical fasteners, which are precision-extruded and injection-molded plastic devices used in various automotive, general industrial, and retail applications; and other pressure-sensitive adhesive-based materials and converted products under the Fasson, JAC, Yongle, and Avery Dennison brands.